 Raj B Shetty To Pair Opposite Bigg Boss’ Kavita Gowda In Gubbi Mele Brahmastra

-Talking about the film Sujay told TOI, "Set to release on August 15, the film is a romantic drama, in which Raj plays a software professional, who wants to find the love of his love and get married.
+Talking about the film, Sujay told TOI, "Set to release on August 15, the film is a romantic drama, in which Raj plays a software professional, who wants to find the love of his love and get married.
 But despite having one of the best matchmakers right at home - his father - things don't fall in place, because his criteria is to find someone who is beautiful on the inside. "

 Sudeep Injures His Back While Filming Fight Sequence For Kotigobba 3; Advised Bed Rest